 In 1993, these hips failed…first the right hip and then the left.
 I could tell because when I walked it felt like my transmission was slipping out of gear.
 That’s the only way to describe it.
 Then, it began to be painful.
 We lived in Tequesta, Florida at the time, and my surgeries were done (a year apart again) in Boynton Beach at Bethesda Hospital.
 It was my understanding that the glue had failed and had begun to destroy the existing bone.
 My socket had to be scraped out in order to insert a complete new prosthesis.
 My first set had lasted 11 years.

-In 2007, at Florida Hospital, in Orlando, Florida, I underwent Spinal fusion S-1 to L-3.
+In 2007 I underwent Spinal fusion S-1 to L-3.
 This was necessary because my poor back took the brunt of my shallow hip sockets for the duration of my life and carried me through weight-gaining pregnancies.
 Eventually, it was just bone on bone.
 No problems with that now.

 My 5th hip replacement/revision was done in October of 2012 and I am anticipating the other failed hip to be revised next spring.
-I scheduled appointments with two orthopedic surgeons in the Colorado Springs area that were available under my Kaiser Insurance plan.
+I scheduled appointments with two orthopedic surgeons rea that were available under my Kaiser Insurance plan.
 Both surgeons balked at doing my “revision of a revision” because it would be unique and require special technique and a flange implant.
-They referred me to an orthopedic specialist in Denver, a Dr. Ronald R. Hugate, with The Colorado Limb Consultants.
-Dr. Hugate’s business card touts that he is Board Certified as a physician who specializes in “Limb Preservation/Orthopedic Oncology/Complex Joint Problems.”
+They referred me to an orthopedic specialist in Denver, a Dr. H. Dr. H’s business card touts that he is Board Certified as a physician who specializes in “Limb Preservation/Orthopedic Oncology/Complex Joint Problems.”
 (This was good news for me, with the added benefit that he treats people who have had cancer.
 I have been a breast cancer survivor since 2011, undergoing bi-lateral mastectomies.)

 Let me say one thing about Kaiser Insurance.
-Per their instructions, I saw two orthopedic surgeons in my Colorado Springs “network,” each recommending Colorado Limb Consultants in Denver.
+Per their instructions, I saw two orthopedic surgeons in my “network,” each recommending the same group.
 This doctor is not only out of my network, but does not accept Kaiser Insurance.
 After a phone call to Kaiser, and supplying the necessary referrals, Kaiser agreed to pay 100% of my surgical costs for my upcoming surgery.
 I was scheduled to be admitted two weeks later.

-In October 2012, I underwent hip surgery at St. Luke’s Presbyterian Hospital in Denver, Colorado with Dr. Hugate.
-I could not put full weight on that hip for a month, as the flange implanted needed to bond with my bones.
+In October 2012, I underwent hip surgery with Dr. H. I could not put full weight on that hip for a month, as the flange implanted needed to bond with my bones.
 I was told to imagine the flange as having like a “honey comb” surface that would meld with my hip socket.

-Dr. Hugate’s office works closely with The Limb Preservation Foundation, a non-profit 501c3, founded by Ross Wilkins, M.D., one of the original physicians in the office where Dr. Hugate sees patients.
+Dr. H’s office works closely with The Limb Preservation Foundation, a non-profit 501c3, founded by Ross Wilkins, M.D., one of the original physicians in the office where Dr. H sees patients.
 This worthy enterprise’s goal is “to enhance the quality of life for those individuals facing limb-threatening conditions due to trauma, tumor or infection through research, patient assistance and educational programs.”
 Patients are treated free of charge with the highest degree of care.
 I cannot say enough good things about this Foundation.
-I cannot say enough good things about this worthy group of physicians. http://www.limbpreservation.org/
+I cannot say enough good things about this worthy group of physicians. https://www.limbpreservation.org/